arthursn/transformation-diagrams/README.md

 The repository also contains scripts for easy plotting of phase diagrams and phase fraction curves: [`plot_diagrams.py`](https://github.com/arthursn/transformation-diagrams/blob/master/plot_diagrams.py) and [`plot_phase_fractions.py`](https://github.com/arthursn/transformation-diagrams/blob/master/plot_phase_fractions.py).

+> **DISCLAIMER**: Calculation of phase fractions doesn't take into account how a phase transformation affect the austenite composition and therefore might affect the subsequent phase transformations.
+Use this model at your own risk.

 # Dependencies

 The scripts run in python 2 (>= 2.7) and python 3 (>= 3.5).
 However, since support for python 2 has reached its end of life in January 2020, it is recommended to run the scripts using python 3.
 It uses the non standard python libraries `argparse`, `numpy`, `matplotlib`, `pandas`, and `scipy`.
 In most modern python distributions these requirements should be already met in the native instalation, for example [Anaconda](https://www.anaconda.com/products/individual).
 Otherwise, you can install dependencies from the [Python Package Index](https://pypi.org/) using the [`pip`](https://pip.pypa.io/en/stable/installing/) command.